gwmodeling/challenge/submissions/team_MxNl/readme.md

 ## Additional information

 Just some general remarks:
-- No ChatGPT was used to produce this markdown file.
+- No ChatGPT was used to produce this markdown file :smiley:.
+- I chose this setup of learners out of curiosity, not because I personally think they would compete with sequential or recurrent models like CNN or LSTM.
-- Nested crossvalidation for tuning would have been nice to reduce overfitting, but wasn't implemented due to lack of time.
+- Overfitting is still an issue for some of the locations.
+Nested crossvalidation for tuning would have been nice to reduce overfitting, but wasn't implemented due to lack of time.